Steven-Eardley/load_balancing/README.md

 doesn't reduce the count on the next ```docker-compose up```, you must first run ```docker-compose down```, re-scale, then back ```up``` to get the reduction.

+#### Testing the load balancers

+Initially, running the bash command below will demonstate round-robin behaviour by the load balancers.
+The hostname will change as the hit counter increments.

+    for i in {1..10}; do time curl localhost:8080; done;